Ultimate Road Trip – The scenic Overseas Highway

 Our mile-marker guide is intended to help you discover new things to see and do in the Florida Keys.
 Print it out and take it with you.
 We are constantly updating this guide, adding more places of interest in the Keys, so come back often, or at least every time you venture south into this idyllic adventureland.

-Kayak Launch Points can be found along the Overseas Highway throughout the Keys, identified with YAK
+Kayak Launch Points can be found along the Overseas Highway throughout the Keys, identified with KAYAK.
+If you know of a kayak launch not listed,

 Gateway to the Keys